strbrgr/jochen/content/about/index.md

 ## Reach out

-Feel free to shoot me an email.
+Feel free to connect on Linkedin.
 While I don't know a lot, I'm happy to talk tech or give advice to anyone new to the industry.

-email: hi at jochen dot fyi

 <blockquote><p>Check out what I am doing <a href="/now">now</a> or <a href="/how">how</a> I built this page.</p></blockquote>